May 10, 2026

 • Design Mindset: Using empathy and testing to solve problems

-• Mental Flexibility: Forming new concepts and visualizing possibilities
+• Mental Flexibility: Forming new concepts and visualising possibilities

 • Product Creation: Apple consistently creates products that blend technology and design.
 Their iPhone development shows how creative skills shape product evolution.